+PROJECT TITLE: A Turning Point: An expansion of the Office of the Public

+Defender's Pinellas County Jail Diversion Program

+LEAD ORGANIZATION: Office of the Public Defender, Sixth Judicial Circuit

+CONTACT INFORMATION: Bob Dillinger, Public Defender

+Office of the Public Defender, Sixth Judicial Circuit

+14250 49th St. N., Clearwater, FL 33762

+Phone: (727) 464-6866 Fax: (727) 464-6900

+Email: bdilling@co.pinellas.fl.us

+PARTNER ORGANIZATIONS/ROLE: WestCare GulfCoast-Florida, Inc.

+James Dates, Area Director, (727) 490-6767

-PROJECT TITLE: A Turning Point: An expansion of the Office of the Public Defender's Pinellas County Jail Diversion Program LEAD ORGANIZATION: Office of the Public Defender, Sixth Judicial Circuit CONTACT INFORMATION: Bob Dillinger, Public Defender Office of the Public Defender, Sixth Judicial Circuit 14250 49th St. N., Clearwater, FL 33762 Phone: (727) 464-6866 Fax: (727) 464-6900 Email: bdilling@co.pinellas.fl.us PARTNER ORGANIZATIONS/ROLE: WestCare GulfCoast-Florida, Inc. Craig Knierim, Deputy CFO (865)221-8150 Licensed behavioral health services provider of shelter, treatment, case management, transitional housing, and continuing care
+Licensed behavioral health services provider of shelter, treatment, case management, transitional housing, and continuing care

+Vincent House

+William McKeever, Executive Director (727) 541-0359

+An accredited provider of vocational/employment services

-PROGRAM ABSTRACT: The Office of the Public Defender, Sixth Judicial Circuit and its partner, WestCare GulfCoast-Florida, Inc., propose to work in partnership with Pinellas County and the Public Safety Coordinating Council to administer a CJMHSA Reinvestment Grant of \$1.2M over 36 months.
+PROGRAM ABSTRACT: The Office of the Public Defender, Sixth Judicial Circuit, and its partners WestCare GulfCoast-Florida, Inc. and Vincent House, propose to work in partnership with Pinellas County and the Public Safety Coordinating Council to administer a CJMHSA Reinvestment Grant of \$1.2M over 36 months.
 The proposed program, A Turning Point (ATP), is an expansion of the Office of the Public Defender's Pinellas County Jail Diversion Program.

-This unique diversion project will offer a structured shelter/treatment program to up to 100 unduplicated individuals annually (300 over 36 months).
-The population of focus is adults who have a substance use disorder or co-occurring mental health condition and have been charged with a crime.
+This unique diversion project will offer a structured shelter/treatment program to 100 unduplicated individuals annually (300 over 36 months).
+The population of focus is adults who have a substance use disorder, as well as, a co-occurring mental health condition, and have been charged with a crime.
 The primary goal of ATP is to divert high-risk individuals (high systems users) from arrest, prosecution, or incarceration to treatment and support services.
 Anticipated outcomes include a decrease in recidivism, relapse, and risk factors/behaviors; and increases/improvements in employment, housing stability, self-sufficiency, overall health, and social connectedness, among others.